Ayumi Kuboki: Investigation

+Typical bag of intravenous medication showing two ports.
+Nurses attach IV tubing to the left port so the fluid can flow into a person's vein.
+A nurse or pharmacist can use the right port to mix medication into a bag.

 In September 2016, a nurse tending to a patient at the Oguchi Hospital accidentally dropped an infusion bag, causing the solution inside to begin foaming.
 As it was not supposed to do that, it was examined further, with the doctors discovering that it had been mixed with diamitol.
 Fearing a possible contamination, all IV bags on the building's premises were checked, leading to the discovery that one of the bags administered to 88-year-old Nobuo Yamaki, a patient who had died two days prior had been tampered with.
 Upon inspection, nurses found a hole pierced with a fine needle in the protective filter that seals the rubber stopper, which was the case with about ten other such bags.
 As it was feared that this might have affected other recent deaths at the hospital, which amounted to an unusually high amount of 48 since July, staff contacted Kanagawa Prefectural Police for assistance.
 An investigation concluded that somebody had intentionally inserted foreign substances into the bodies of the patients and deliberately killed them by mixing it in with the IV bags, and so, a special inquiry was started in order to resolve the case.

 The diamitol used for the crime was used for business purposes and was placed at various places in the hospital, making it extremely difficult to identify the culprit.
 To resolve this, the police carried out an appraisal of what the hospital's inventory, and an examination of the employees' clothes at the time revealed traces of diamitol in the pockets of Ayumi Kuboki.
 In addition, during the night shift immediately after the incident was discovered, a security camera installed by the prefectural police showed her walking around the hospital with a drug that she was not assigned to administer.
 She was zeroed in as the prime suspect after a colleague claimed that he had seen her enter the room of a patient to whom she was not assigned—soon after she left, his condition worsened and he died.